shulard/documentation/plugins/content-length.rst

         [$contentLengthPlugin]
     );

-This plugin is useful when you want to transfer data of unknown size to an http application without consuming memory.
+This plugin is useful when you want to transfer data of unknown size to an HTTP application without consuming memory.

-As an example, let's say you want to send a tar archive of the current directory to an api.
+As an example, let's say you want to send a tar archive of the current directory to an API.
 Normally you would end up doing this in 2 steps, first saving the result of the tar archive into a file or into the memory of PHP with a variable, then sending this content with an HTTP Request.